Pacemaker Implant in Thailand Your guide to cost, top specialists & hospitals

 Weeks 1–2

-Avoid raising the arm on the implant side above shoulder height — this protects against lead displacement during the early healing period.
-No driving for one week.
-Gentle walking is encouraged.
-Keep the wound clean and dry until suture removal at your follow-up appointment.
+Avoid raising the arm on the implant side above shoulder height; this protects against lead displacement during the early healing period.
+No driving for one week.2,3 Gentle walking is encouraged.
+Keep the wound clean and dry: you can usually shower from about 48 hours with the site protected by a waterproof dressing, patting it dry afterwards, but avoid soaking the wound, baths, hot tubs, and swimming until it has fully healed and sutures are removed at your follow-up appointment.

 Weeks 3–4